DanielContreras/Invaders/README.md

-# Space Invaders
+# Invaders

-Space Invaders written in C++.
+Space Invaders like game written in C++.
 For this project we use [SDL2](https://www.libsdl.org/) to handle the platform layer functions, such as audio and input.
 SDL2 will also handle the animations and rendering of the application.
 Using SDL2 allows the application to be built cross-platform with relative ease.
 We also use [spdlog](https://github.com/gabime/spdlog) for logging and [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) for a simple math library.

 ## Getting started